daniel-althoff/SPP-Down/README.md

 # About

 Satellite Precipitation Products Download (SPP-Down) is an App developed with <a href='https://shiny.rstudio.com/' target='blank'>Shiny</a> to download Precipitation Measuring Missions datasets from the <a href='https://disc.gsfc.nasa.gov/datasets/' target='blank'>Goddard Earth Sciences Data and Information Services Center</a> (GES DISC).<br> <br>
-The main goal of the SPP-Down is to help people that are not proficient in programmming to etiher download large datasets or manipulate specific file formats.
+The main goal of the SPP-Down is to help people that are not proficient in programmming to download large datasets and/or manipulate specific file formats.
 Therefore, the SPP-Down performs some basic preprocessing before saving the final file.

 * Data preprocessing consists of:
     * <em>.nc4</em> conversion to <em>.tif</em>;